Janus and Hades in M-theory: Four-dimensional Janus and Hades

 and the scalar potential in (\ref{V_U1^4}) simplifies to

 The Janus solution then reads

 with

 where $(\alpha, \beta) = (\alpha_{1} , \beta_{1})$.
 This solution precisely matches the one presented in Section~$5$ of \cite{Bobev:2013yra} upon the identification $\cosh\alpha=(1-a^{2}_{\text{there}})^{-\frac{1}{2}}$.
 As noticed therein, the Janus solution is half-PBS and preserves $\,16\,$ real supercharges.
 From a holographic perspective, the $(1+1)$-dimensional defect dual to the AdS$_{3}$ factor in the geometry features $(4,4)$ supersymmetry and therefore has an $\,\textrm{SO}(4)_{\textrm{R}} \times \textrm{SO}(4)_\textrm{R}\,$ R-symmetry group.
-We have explicitly verified that, when selecting the minus sign in (\ref{Janus_solution_SO4xSO4^4_alt}), the Janus solution satisfies the 1/2-BPS equations (\ref{BPS_A}) and (\ref{BPS_scalars}) for the eight gravitino mass terms (superpotentials) of the maximal theory (see Footnote~\ref{Footnote:axions}).
+We have explicitly verified that the Janus solution satisfies the 1/2-BPS equations (\ref{BPS_A}) and (\ref{BPS_scalars}) for the eight gravitino mass terms (superpotentials) of the maximal theory (see Footnote~\ref{Footnote:axions}).
 Finally, the original M-theory supersymmetric Janus with $\text{SO}(4) \times\text{SO}(4)$ symmetry was presented in \cite{DHoker:2009lky}.